backyardbiomech/qtiConverter/README.md

 1. [Installation:](./docs/installation.md) - download a packaged app or run from the command line
 2. [Preparing the document](docs/formatting.md) - make a markdown (or text) file that includes the questions, answers, and links to images
 3. [Importing to Canvas](docs/importing.md) - import the output to a specific quiz or to a question bank in Canvas
-4. [Conversion Report](docs/report_feature.md) - understand the automatically generated report that summarizes your question bank
-5. [Tips and FAQ](docs/FAQ.md) - Help, common causes of errors, etc
+4. [Tips and FAQ](docs/FAQ.md) - Help, common causes of errors, etc
-6. [Sample question formatting](docs/samples.md) - samples of every question type to demonstrate formatting
+5. [Sample question formatting](docs/samples.md) - samples of every question type to demonstrate formatting

 ## Question types supported
 Note: All question types support images as part of the question.